-The cause of cerebral amyloid angiopathy is unknown.
+The cause of CAA is unknown.
 Sometimes, it may be passed down through families.

-Persons with this condition have deposits of amyloid protein in the walls of the brain arteries.
+People with CAA have deposits of amyloid protein in the walls of the brain arteries.
 The protein is usually not deposited anywhere else in the body.

 The major risk factor is increasing age.
-It is more often seen in those older than 60.
+It is more often seen in people older than 55.

-Cerebral amyloid angiopathy can cause bleeding into the brain.
-Usually bleeding occurs in the outer parts of the brain, called the lobes, and not the deep areas.
+CAA can cause bleeding into the brain.
+Bleeding often occurs in the outer parts of the brain, called the lobes, and not the deep areas.
 Symptoms occur because bleeding in the brain harms brain tissue.
-Sometimes, patients develop gradual memory problems.
+Some people have gradual memory problems.
 When a CT scan is done, there are signs that they have had bleeding in the brain that they may not have realized.

 If there is a lot of bleeding, immediate symptoms occur and resemble a stroke.
-Such immediate symptoms include:
+These symptoms include:

-- Headache (usually in a specific part of the head)
+- Headache (usually in a certain part of the head)

-- Neurologic changes that may start suddenly, including confusion, delirium, double vision, decreased vision, sensation changes, speech difficulties, weakness, or paralysis
+- Nervous system changes that may start suddenly, including confusion, delirium, double vision, decreased vision, sensation changes, speech problems, weakness, or paralysis

 - Stupor or coma (rarely)